lsHub-096/VGMMamba/README.md

 their superior capability in modeling long-range dependencies and linear computational complexity.
 However, existing methods still suffer from insufficient feature extraction and loss of visual information in practical applications.
-To address the limited feature representation during enhancement, we propose a Vision Guide Module (VGM) that introduces auxiliary visual cues throughout the enhancement process, enabling more effective restoration of image details.
-To mitigate the “long-range forgetting” issue caused by the sequential scanning mechanism of Mamba, we design a Global-Local Feature Enhancement (GLFE) module, which strengthens long-range feature modeling through a global-local feature refinement strategy.
+To address the limited feature representation during enhancement, we propose a Vision Guide Module (VGM) that introduces auxiliary visual cues throughout the enhancement process, enabling more effective restoration of image details.
+To mitigate the “long-range forgetting” issue caused by the sequential scanning mechanism of Mamba, we design a Global-Local Feature Enhancement (GLFE) module, which strengthens long-range feature modeling through a global-local feature refinement strategy.
 Moreover, conventional models typically focus on spatial-domain feature extraction while neglecting channel-wise information, leading to incomplete feature representation.
 To